Skip to main content

 Culture: full sun, half shade.
 Grows well in average garden soil, preferably not fertilized too much.
 Loam, clay, average garden soils.

-Moisture Needs: medium, medium-moist, mdeium-dry
+Moisture Needs: medium, medium-moist, medium-dry

 Origin: selected by Walters Gardens, member of LUMINARY® Collection, plant is patented under